quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 This document describes the values of the qlog "name" ("category" + "event") and "data" fields and their semantics for the QUIC and HTTP/3 protocols.

-Many of the events map directly to concepts seen in the QUIC and HTTP/3 documents, while others act as aggregating events that combine data from several possible protocol behaviours or code paths into one, to reduce the amount of different event definitions.
-Limiting the amount of different events is one of the main design goals for this document.
-As such, many events that can be directly inferred from data on the wire (for example flow control limit changes) if the implementation is bug-free, are not explicitly defined as stand-alone events.
-Exceptions can be made for common events that benefit from being easily identifiable or individually logged (for example the `packet_acked` event).

-Similarly, we prevent logging duplicate data as much as possible.
-As such, especially packet header value updates are split out into separate events (for example spin_bit_updated, connection_id_updated), as they are expected to change sparingly.

 This document assumes the usage of the encompassing main qlog schema defined in [QLOG-MAIN].
 Each subsection below defines a separate category (for example connectivity, transport, http) and each subsubsection is an event type (for